khaledh/khaledh.github.io/docs/osdev/20-position-independent-code.md

     209ee8           209ee8       10     1                 msg__utask_u4
 ```

-This was very confusing to me before I learned about the need for relocation even in static PIEs.
-To understand what's going on, we need to look at how Nim defines its `string` type.
-The relevant definition is in `system/strs_v2.nim` in the Nim standard library.
+This was very confusing to me before I learned about the need for relocation even in
+static PIEs.
+To understand what's going on, we need to look at how Nim defines its
+`string` type.
+The relevant definition is in the `system/strs_v2.nim` file in the Nim
+standard library.

 ```nim
 type